BRoln7/BRoln7.github.io/_pages/about.md

 I am a Master's student at the [Robotics Perception and Intelligence Lab](https://robotics.sustech.edu.cn/ch/index.aspx), [Southern University of Science and Technology](https://www.sustech.edu.cn/), advised by Professor [Jiankun Wang](https://scholar.google.com/citations?user=08U8joq2FOQC&hl=en&oi=ao).
 In 2024, I received my B.E. degree in robotics engineering from [Zhejiang University of Technology](https://www.zjut.edu.cn/), where I laid the foundation for my studies in robotics.

-My research interests lie in leveraging robot learning methods to develop more efficient and robust motion planning algorithms.
+My research interests lie in leveraging robot learning methods to develop more efficient and robust robot navigation algorithms.
 Currently, I am focusing on the challenge of enabling natural and effective robot navigation behaviors in crowded environments.

 # 🔥 News